INTRODUCTION

 Your Be-Maps data:

-- is stored and processed only on the devices of your group and your private Be-Maps email
+- is stored and processed only on the devices of your group, and

 - is stored and processed encrypted, each time with a different key